luigiselmi/kafka-clients/README.md

 The application consist of a minimum set of 4 Docker containers, one container for Zookeeper, one for Kafka, one for the producer of the traffic data and one for the consumer.

 ## Traffic Visualization
-The application that uses the floating car data from the taxis as a proxy to monitor the traffic in the city of Thessaloniki consists of a certain number of docker containers.
+The application uses the floating car data from the taxis as a proxy to monitor the traffic in the city of Thessaloniki.
+It consists of a certain number of docker containers.
-It can be deployed on a single node, such a laptop with Docker installed, or in a cluster of nodes, such as EC2 servers on Amazon cloud.
-We start with the deployment on a single machine and in the following section is described how to set up a Docker swarm to distribute the containers is different nodes.
+It can be deployed on a single node, such as a laptop with Docker installed, or in a cluster of nodes, such as EC2 servers on the Amazon cloud.
+We start with the deployment on a single machine and in the following section is described how to set up a Docker swarm to distribute the containers across different nodes.
+All the docker images are available on Docker Hub so they do not have to be built on the local machine.

 ### Deploy to a single node
 The docker containers can be started using two docker-compose files.
 The first docker-compose file is used to set up the frameworks used by the Kafka producer and consumer:
-Zookeeper, kafka, Elasticsearch and Kibana.
+Zookeeper, Kafka, Elasticsearch and Kibana.
 We can start all of them with a single command:

     $ docker-compose -f docker-compose-fcd-thessaloniki.yml up -d